-Place the broiler rack in the correct rack position when the broiling compartment is cool.
+Place oven rack in the correct rack position when oven is cool.
 For darker browning, place meat closer to the oven burner.
 Place meat further down if you wish meat to be well done or if excessive smoking or flaring occurs.

-See Care and Cleaning Chart on page 15 for instructions on cleaning the broiler pan and insert.
+See Care and Cleaning Chart on page 12 for instructions on cleaning the broiler pan and insert.

-How To Set Oven To Broil:
+To Set Oven To Broil: